AnantharamanLab/METABOLIC/README.md

 #### Running Test Data:

-The main METABOLIC directory also contains a set of 5 genomes and one set of paired metagenomic reads, which can be used to test that METABOLIC-G and METABOLIC-C were installed correctly.
+The main METABOLIC directory also contains a set of 5 genomes and one set of paired metagenomic reads, which can be used to test whether METABOLIC-G and METABOLIC-C were installed correctly.
 These genomes and reads can be found within the directory `METABOLIC_test_files/`, which is contained within the METABOLIC program directory.

 METABOLIC-C.pl and METABOLIC-G.pl can be run with the test data by using the `-test true` function of METABOLIC:
 ```